fkyprianou/deved-platform/content/blog/en/how-to-send-mms-messages-with-node-js.md

 ---
 title: How to Send MMS Messages with Node.js
-description: The Vonage Messages & Dispatch API now allows you to send MMS (Multimedia Messaging Service) from any US shortcode number you have in your dashboard to other numbers within the United States.
+description: The Vonage Messages allows you to send MMS (Multimedia Messaging Service) from US shortcode numbers you have in your dashboard to other numbers within the United States.
 In this article you will learn how to send an MMS using Node.js using the official vonage-node client library.
 Prerequisites Before you start, […]
 thumbnail: /content/blog/how-to-send-mms-with-node-js-dr/send-mms-nodejs.png
 author: amanda-cavallaro
 published: true